CompleteUnityDeveloper/12_Tile_Vania/README.md

 ﻿# Complete Unity Developer - Section 6 - TileVania

-This is the Complete Unity Developer - one of the most successful e-learning courses on the internet!
+This is the [Complete Unity Developer](http://gdev.tv/cudgithub) - one of the most successful e-learning courses on the internet!
 Completely re-worked from scratch with brand-new projects and our latest teaching techniques.
 You will benefit from the fact we have already taught over 360,336 students game development, many shipping commercial games as a result.

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.
+You can check out the course here: [Complete Unity Developer](http://gdev.tv/cudgithub)

 ## In This Section
 Build a Speulnky-like level in under one minute using a procedural Tilemap smart brush that you build yourself!
 (Section REF: TV_CUD)